Georgia O'Keeffe

 While attending the summer school, O'Keeffe visited an exhibition of Rodin's watercolours at Gallery 291, which was owned by her future husband to be, the photographer Alfred Stieglitz.
 At this time O'Keeffe also came into contact with the latest art movements, including Abstract Art, Expressionism, Surrealism, New Realism, Orientalism and Precisionist painting.
 As it was, she leaned towards semi-abstract images with Oriental traditions.

 In 1916 O'Keeffe starting teaching at Columbia College in South Carolina.
 The same year Stieglitz showed some of her works at his gallery, he was particularly impressed with her landscape painting of the American West.
 Later that year Stieglitz arranged for her to move to New York.
 She served as a model for many of his photographs and in 1924 they married.
 The working relationship proved a success: O'Keeffe acted as Stieglitz's muse and he promoted and encouraged her artistic development.
-During the 1920s O'Keeffe's style became more representational, and she explored the new Precisionism movement which captured urban industrial landscapes in a sharply focused Cubist/Futurist style.
+During the 1920s O'Keeffe's style became more representational, and - along with the artist Charles Demuth (1883-1935), and the painter/photographer Charles Sheeler (1883-1965), she explored the new Precisionism idiom - with its focus on linear precisionism - which captured urban industrial landscapes in a sharply focused Cubist/Futurist style.
 Typical works from this period include: Street, New York I (1926, Private Collection) and Radiator Building, Night New York (1927, Detroit Institute of Arts).

 New Mexico